aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 A>
 A> #### Tatin version 0.100.1 and earlier
 A>
-A> 0.100.1 and ealier version were installed into the `MyUCMDs/` folder.
+A> 0.100.1 and earlier versions were installed into the `MyUCMDs/` folder.
 A>
 A> That has changed: it's now installed into a different folder.
 Please delete it from `MyUCMDs/`.
 A>